-Still not convinced that Lisbon and San Francisco are the same city?
+Still not convinced that San Francisco and Lisbon are the same city?

 Alright, Mr. Skeptic, then explain this: explain how Lisbon, an ancient city on the other side of the world, has its own Golden Gate Bridge.
 I mean, WTF, right?!?
 How are there two Golden Gate Bridges in the world?

 Well, as it turns out, there aren't—the one in Lisbon is a fake built in 1966.
 But, to avoid a costly trademark infringement lawsuit, the Portuguese don't call it the Golden Gate Bridge.
 They call it, “Ponte 25 de Abril Bridge” instead (you're not fooling anyone, Lisbon!)

 The 25th of April Bridge looks so much like the Golden Gate Bridge, that tourists (including me) immediately assume it was constructed by Joseph Strauss, the brilliant engineer who built the original in San Francisco.

 Sadly, Lisbon's International Orange-painted, visually identical suspension bridge was

 ripped-off “designed” and built by the Gilded Age’s poster boy for income inequality, J.P.
 Morgan and his American Bridge Company (the guys who erected San Francisco’s far uglier Bay Bridge over to the East Bay).

 Lisbon Portugal is very pretty (and pretty damn conceited about it).